yagelcohen/pre-course-2021-final-boilerplate/README.md

 * Delete single task
 * A search button that can search for the existing task
 * A button that sorts the tasks in order of importance (five is the highest to one which is the smallest)
+* The information is saved in the localStorage To use it later even if you refresh the page.

 ## Links I used
 * [sort](https://techfunda.com/howto/920/sort-array)